 What about homework?

-New families sometimes worry about how they will help their child with homework if they don't speak the language.
-TIS parents will tell you that because they don't speak the language, their children become resourceful and independent learners.
-The parents' responsibility is to provide time, place and encouragement - and the rest is the student's reponsibility.
-Click here for a short video clip of a 5th grade parent explaining what she does when her daughter has homework trouble!
+New families may worry about how they will help their child with homework if they don’t speak the language.
+TIS parents will tell you that because they don’t speak the language, their children become resourceful and independent learners.
+The parents’ responsibility is to provide time, place and encouragement—and the rest is the student’s responsibility.